luckyluke007/50th-site/founders/pioneer-reunion.md

 - **Saturday, September 26: Pioneer Reunion, 9 a.m.-3:30 p.m., East Field House** <br />
 Saturday will feature a full day of events from lectures to mingling to lunches, all under the one roof there was in 1965—in other words, the pioneers will once again be taking over the East Field House!
 The continental breakfast will be served at 9 a.m., and the lunch will start at noon.

-- **Sunday, September 27: Pioneer Brunch, 10 a.m.-noon, Cowell Provost House** <br />
+- **Sunday, September 27: Pioneer Brunch, Service of Remembrance & Faculty Reflections 10 a.m.-2 p.m., Cowell Provost House** <br />
-A final event for the weekend, a time to relax on the Cowell Provost House lawn with a view of the bay over brunch.

-- **Sunday, September 27: Pioneer Faculty Panel, Time TBA, Location TBA** <br />
-A gathering at Cowell College with a few founding faculty members to speak about their experiences and memories of the early UC Santa Cruz days with the pioneer class students.
+Join us for our closing activities.
+We will start with a Brunch overlooking the beautiful view from the Provost House Lawn, then take time to remember those who have passed, and end the evening with a stroll up to Cowell College to hear reflections from Pioneer Faculty.

-<a href="http://50years.ucsc.edu/founders/pioneer-schedules.html" class="full-width-button" style="float: none !important;">Click here for a full detailed schedule of the reunion activities</a>
+<a href="http://50years.ucsc.edu/founders/pioneer-schedules.html" class="full-width-button" style="float: none !important;">Full Schedule of Events</a>

-<a href="http://50years.ucsc.edu/founders/reunion-parking-info.html" class="full-width-button" style="float: none !important;">Click here for parking information</a>
+<a href="http://50years.ucsc.edu/founders/reunion-parking-info.html" class="full-width-button" style="float: none !important;">Parking Information</a>

 <a href="https://securelb.imodules.com/s/1069/index.aspx?sid=1069&gid=1&pgid=1945&cid=3633" class="full-width-button" style="float: none !important;">RSVP for Pioneer Reunion</a>